zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/SiteBuildBasics.md

 export default withNode(stylable(CaptionedImage));
 ```
 The pattern here should be familiar: stylable primitives are imported and add styling and edit functionality using higher-order components.
 It's worth noting that the whole compound image is stylable.
 Since all props are passed on to the `Wrapper` component, this allows the wrapper itself to be styled when the `CaptionedImage` is placed.
-We'll expore a more efficient way of styling the wrapper (and the other internal elements) later when we introduce the Design API.
+We'll explore a more efficient way of styling the wrapper (and the other internal elements) later when we introduce the Design API.

 Next create a `Gallery.tsx` file as follows:
 ```